Categories

 What this means is that what’s considered sloppy in one century may be correct in the next, and vice versa.

-Here are a few examples, many of which I’ve written about before in the blog.
+Here are a few examples, many of which we’ve written about before in the blog.

 In Chaucer’s time the word “girl” meant a child of either sex.

-The word “cute,” back in the days when it was short for “acute,” meant shrewd or perceptive or calculating (though it has also meant bow-legged!).
+The word “cute,” back in the days when it was short for “acute,” meant shrewd or perceptive or calculating (though in regional American English it has also meant bowlegged!).
 “Cute” in the sense in which we use it today was considered schoolboy slang in the 19th century.

-“Awful” used to mean awe-inspiring.
-“Wonderful” meant wonder-producing (and was often negative).
-“Terrible” meant terror-producing.
+“Awful” used to mean awe-inspiring, and was sometimes a positive term.
+“Wonderful” meant wonder-inducing, and was often a negative term.
+“Terrible” meant terror-inducing.

 So in 18th-century novels, you might find a magnificent cathedral described as “awful,” a sudden catastrophe described as “wonderful,” or a fierce animal described as “terrible.”